website conversion page load speed mobile optimization navigation design call to action

 This is still the number one conversion killer in 2026.
 Users form an opinion about your site in 50 milliseconds.
 If the page hasn't loaded by then, you've already lost credibility before a single word is read.

 The data is brutal.
-40% of visitors abandon a site that takes more than 3 seconds to load.
-When mobile pages exceed 4 seconds, that number jumps to 63%.
-Amazon calculated that every 100-millisecond delay costs them 1% in sales.
-Walmart saw a 2% conversion increase for every single second of improvement.
+A large share of visitors abandon any site that takes more than three seconds to load, and on mobile that share climbs as load times stretch toward four or five seconds.
+Amazon famously found that every 100-millisecond delay cost them roughly 1% in sales, and Walmart saw conversions improve materially for every second they shaved off load time.

 You're not Amazon.
 But the psychology is the same.
 Slow sites feel untrustworthy.
 People assume if you can't keep your website fast, you probably can't deliver on your promises either.